tommilligan/musings/src/linux/dell_xps_15_9500_ath11k.md

 ```

 #### Reboot and enjoy!

+**Please note:** Secure Boot was disabled in the BIOS when I did these steps.
+I believe it may be required, as we're loading unsigned kernel modules at this point.
+To disable Secure Boot, enter the BIOS using F2 and disable it from the 'Security' menu.

 You can now shutdown your laptop.
 On rebooting, you should see the GRUB menu.
 Use the arrow keys to select **Advanced**, and then select the entry containing the kernel version (**5.10.0-rc2**).